Timboon: Amenities

 Children from the district attend Timboon P-12 School, previously known as Timboon Consolidated School.
 During heavy winters, the road to the bridge floods over.

-The town has a number of small businesses including an IGA Supermarket, Home Timber & Hardware store, post office, chemist, newsagent, clothing stores, a baker, hairdresser, a National Australia bank branch, and a laundromat.
+The town has a number of small businesses including an IGA Supermarket, Home Timber & Hardware store, post office, chemist, newsagent, clothing stores, a baker, hairdresser, a National Australia Bank branch, and a laundromat.
 There are also a few local farming-related businesses that provide the local farmers with their services.

 There are two churches in Timboon located near the school.
 Another, the Anglican church, is on the corner of Barrett and Church streets on the other side of the town.

 The former railway station goods shed was renovated and reopened in mid-2008 as a restaurant, which also houses a whisky distillery under the name Timboon Railway Shed Distillery.
 This put the station into use for the first time since being previously used as a Guide Hall.
 The former station site also marks one end of the Camperdown-Timboon Rail Trail.

 Sports

 The Timboon Demons are an Australian rules football and netball club, playing in the Warrnambool & District Football League.
 The club was created when Heytesbury Demons and Timboon Saints merged in late 2002.

 Golfers play at the course of the Timboon Golf Club on Egan Street.

-Timboon has a park run that is on every Saturday morning at 8 am.
+Timboon has a park run that takes place every Saturday morning at 8 am.

 The Corangamite Lions soccer team based out of the Scott's Creek recreation reserve also draws from the area.